TurtleGod7/starbucks-mugs/README.md

 ## How to create for yourself?

-Just fork this repo and change the `data/owned_mugs.txt`, add set `GOOGLE_MAPS_API_KEY` as a secret in your repo settings, and you should be good to go
+Just fork this repo and change the `data/owned_mugs.txt`, add set `USERAGENTEMAIL` as a secret in your repo settings, and you should be good to go